BogdanMikimic/aged-stock/README.md

 ## Unit and functional tests
 * unit tests: see proj_aged/core/aged/tests.py
 * functional tests: see proj_aged/core/functional_tests/tests.py
+* NOTE: the provided "...AgedStock...xlsx" documents contain an expiration date for products.
+Some functional tests - like the one testing the function that clears expired products, will wipe out all expired products from the database, not to mention that there is another function that skip expired products in the .xlsx when uploading the data in the database in the first place.
+Most functional tests work by searching for existing products in the tables - which won't be there if the product is expired, so you will get errors when running the tests.
+So make sure to modify the expiration dates and place them in the future in the xlsx files (01_good_AgedStock.xlsx which is the main file that contains the complete dataset, but the other ones containing the AgedStock words are used too for different tests).

 ## Database structure
 * see attached database schema